Hamilton County Ohio assistance programs.

 A local agency wants to ensure fair and equal access to housing for everyone.
 So in that regards, Housing Opportunities Made Equal (HOME) offer foreclosure assistance to Cincinnati families.
 They will work with the homeowner and their lender.
 Dial 513-721-4663 for more information on how to get mortgage help.

 Working in Neighborhoods (WIN) is also committed to stopping the foreclosure crisis in Cincinnati.
-They are one of the primary agencies that is leading the fight against foreclosures in the Franklin County community by providing foreclosure counseling and advocacy, and their counselors will also partner with banks and mortgage lenders and servicers to help families keep their homes.
-They can even offer foreclosure mediation.
-Click here to learn more on mediation programs, or call Working in Neighborhoods (WIN) at 513-541-4109.
+They are one of the primary agencies that is leading the fight against foreclosures in the Franklin County community by providing foreclosure counseling and advocacy.
+Their counselors will also partner with banks and mortgage lenders and servicers to help families keep their homes.
+Click here to learn more on Ohio foreclosure mediation programs, or call Working in Neighborhoods (WIN) at 513-541-4109.

 Cincinnati legal aid

-Low income families can get access to free legal help programs from Legal Aid Society of Greater Cincinnati (513-241-9400). they provide assistance with foreclosures, child welfare, housing, evictions, consumer, heating service disconnections, and employment-related issues.
+Low income families can get access to free legal help programs from Legal Aid Society of Greater Cincinnati (513-241-9400).
+Lawyers work at the non-profit.
+They provide assistance with foreclosures, child welfare, housing, evictions, consumer, heating service disconnections, and employment-related issues.

 Get help reducing your debts, financial literacy, budgeting skills and economic education from SmartMoney Community Services.
-In addition, they also offer credit repair and Budget Counseling, advice, credit union services, access to hardship programs, credit card debt negotiation, matched savings incentives, homeownership counseling and entrepreneurship workshops.
+In addition, they also offer credit repair and Budget Counseling, free advice, as well as credit union services.
+There is also access to hardship programs, credit card debt negotiation, matched savings incentives, homeownership counseling and entrepreneurship workshops.
 Call 513-241-7266 for debt help.

 Rent assistance, help with utilities, housing aid and counseling in Cincinnati

 Santa Maria Community Services, which is located on State Avenue in Cincinnati, offers both homeowners and renters programs.
-Among the services they provide include mortgage delinquency, foreclosure counseling and mortgage default resolution advice.
+Among the services they provide include delinquency help, foreclosure counseling and mortgage default resolution advice.
 For renters, they may be able to provide section 8 rental assistance program rental listings as well as rent payment assistance.
 They can be reached at (513) 557-2710.

 Churches Active in the Northside offers services including Rent payment assistance, access to food pantries, Utility bill payment assistance programs, and more.
 (513) 591-2246.

 St Vincent De Paul Society offers Hamilton County and Cincinnati residents temporary financial assistance for rent expenses.
+There may be emergency help for other bills as well as free stuff passed out.
 Funding and resources are always limited though.
 In addition to housing assistance, Hamilton County families can look into other services.

 Caring Place Of Cincinnati - This is an organization of local churches and they can provide a variety of services and assistance to members of the local community and Hamilton County.
 Among other aid, they can offer free food, clothing, furniture, rent, heating and utility bill assistance.
 Guidance include family development and support groups.
-Call (513) 841-1499, or click here.
+Call (513) 841-1499, or click here The Caring Place.

 Apartment Association Outreach focuses on providing a few different needs to qualified Hamilton County residents.
 They also partner with other non-profits.
 The organization can provide emergency food and rental assistance.
 School supplies and notebooks may be provided to children.
 Other resources include free food, groceries, and senior assistance.
 Read Apartment Association Outreach programs.

-Hamilton County holiday programs provide meals and gifts.
-Low income families (especially those with children), seniors, and the disabled are some of the main beneficiaries.
+Hamilton County free holiday programs provide meals and Christmas gifts.
+Low income families (especially those with children), seniors, and the disabled are some of the main beneficiaries of charitable aid.
 Receive free food, Christmas toys, Thanksgiving meals, clothing, and more.
-Continue Cincinnati holiday assistance.
+Continue Cincinnati and Hamilton County free holiday assistance.

 Christs Community In College Hill - Offers rent and eviction prevention help.
 Can make emergency payments and /or arrangements with land landlords and local community action agencies and charities.
 Call (513) 541-0303.